MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .language-python}

-For this rewrite of the function, we have made the following changes in variable names
+For this rewrite of the function, we have made the following changes in variable names.

 - `f_loc`  ---> `file_location`
 - `c` ---> `coordinates`